 Have faith, this color yarn looks better once it’s turned into an item and the soft, plush feel is a joy to work with.
 If you can shop locally and see the yarn, I suggest doing that.
 I have to order online.

-Yarn used: less than one skein of Malabrigo’s Rasta yarn in “arco iris”.
+Yarn used: For the hat, I used less than one skein of Malabrigo’s Rasta yarn in “Arco Iris”.

-For this hat I used size 13 circular and DPN’s.
+For this hat I used size 13 – 16 inch circular needles and size 13 DPN’s.

-Cast on 48 + 1 , then slip the last stitch to the left needle and knit the first 2 stitches together to join in the round.
+Cast on 48 + 1 , then slip the last stitch to the left needle and knit the first 2 stitches together to join in the round – make sure there is no twisting of stitches.
 This gives you a total of 48 on the needles.
 Or simply cast on 48 and go from there.

 The pattern is simply knit one, purl one around to desired height, then do decreases at the top.